Otus-DevOps-2018-09/GidMaster_microservices/README.md

 5. Created GKE cluster using `gcloud utility`.
 6. Completed task with * (terraform section).

+### Homework 12.
+Kubernetes.
+1. Learned some new knowledge about networking in Kubernetes.
+  - kube-dns, core-dns
+  - kube-proxy, kubenet
+  - Services for network: ClusterIP and NodePort
+  - LoadBalancer: Google and based on Ingress
+  - TLS termination (plus task with *)
+  - Network Policy.
+2. Studied some new information about diffirent types of data storeges.
+  - emptyDir
+  - PersistentVolume
+  - PersistentVolumeClaim.
+  - Dynamic Voulmes
+  - StorageClass

 ## Remarks.
 1. Quite interesting command: